Seismic pulse: Is it the earth’s natural heartbeat every 26 seconds?

 seismic pulse every 26 seconds earth's heart beat

-“Seismic noise is caused by the sun,” explains Ritzwoller.
-The sun heats the Earth more at the equator than at the poles, he says, causing wind and storms, ocean currents, and waves.
-When a wave hits the coastline somewhere, the energy is transferred to the land.
+“Seismic noise is largely driven by the sun,” explains Ritzwoller.
+The sun’s heat affects the Earth unevenly, warming the equator more than the poles.
+This temperature difference generates winds, storms, ocean currents, and waves.
+When ocean waves crash against a coastline, the energy is transferred to the land, creating seismic noise.

 Related blogs